 GDPR

-Compliant.
-We process personal data lawfully under the GDPR and offer a Data Processing Addendum (DPA) with Standard Contractual Clauses where applicable.
+Neuroscale processes personal data on lawful bases under the GDPR and offers a Data Processing Addendum incorporating the Standard Contractual Clauses where applicable.

 Security highlights

-- Encryption at rest — AES-256 for production data stores.
-Application-layer envelope encryption is performed via HashiCorp Vault Transit (Neuroscale-managed keys, held in Neuroscale’s self-hosted Vault cluster — key material never leaves Vault).
+• Encryption at rest — AES-256 across production data stores.
+Application-layer envelope encryption is performed via HashiCorp Vault Transit using Neuroscale-managed keys held in Neuroscale’s self-hosted Vault cluster; key material does not leave Vault.
 Cloud-native at-rest encryption from each provider (AWS KMS for AWS-resident services; Vultr platform encryption for Vultr-resident services) is layered beneath the application-layer wrap.

-- Encryption in transit — TLS 1.3 (or TLS 1.2 with strong cipher suites where 1.3 is unavailable) for all data in motion across public networks.
+• Encryption in transit — TLS 1.3, or TLS 1.2 with strong cipher suites where 1.3 is unavailable, on all data traversing public networks.

-- Multi-factor authentication — required for all employee access to production and corporate systems.
+• Multi-factor authentication — enforced for all employee access to production and corporate systems.

-- Least-privilege access — role-based access controls, just-in-time elevation for production, and quarterly access reviews.
+• Least-privilege access — role-based access control, just-in-time elevation for production, and quarterly access certification reviews.

-- Single sign-on (SSO) — SAML and OIDC SSO available for customers on eligible plans.
+• Single sign-on — SAML and OIDC SSO available to customers on eligible plans.

-- Vulnerability management — continuous scanning, prioritized remediation SLAs, and tracked through to closure.
+• Vulnerability management — continuous scanning, prioritized remediation SLAs, and closure tracking.

-- Vulnerability disclosure & private bug bounty — Neuroscale operates a private, invitation-only bug-bounty program.
-Researchers may report a vulnerability or request an invitation by emailing security@neuroscale.ai; see the Vulnerability Management page for the disclosure SLA and our safe-harbor commitments.
+• Vulnerability disclosure (private bug bounty planned) — Neuroscale operates coordinated vulnerability disclosure and intends to operate a private, invitation-only bug-bounty program.
+Researchers may submit reports or request an invitation at security@neuroscale.ai; the disclosure SLA and safe-harbor commitments are published on the Vulnerability Management page.

-- 24x7 incident response — paged on-call coverage, defined severity levels, and customer-notification commitments documented in our contracts.
+• 24x7 incident response — paged on-call coverage, defined severity levels, and customer-notification commitments fixed in contract.

 Privacy highlights

-Categories of data, purposes, legal bases, your rights, and how to exercise them.
+Categories of data, purposes, legal bases, data-subject rights, and rights-exercise procedures.

 Subprocessor List